HardlyDifficult/Tutorials/Chapter4.md

  - feetYPosition: The y position of the bottom of the entity's feet.
  - isTouchingFloor: True if the entity is currently on the ground vs jumping or falling.
- - floorUp: the normal of th efloor the entity is standing on, or the direction perpendicular to the floor.
+ - floorUp: the normal of the floor the entity is standing on, or the direction perpendicular to the floor.
  - floorRotation: the rotation of the floor the entity is standing on.
  - distanceToFloor: how far above the floor the entity's feet currently are.
 0 if isTouchingFloor.